yoy553/ccred/README.md

 1. set ./bin to your PATH
 1. under ccred_test directory, run mk.sh to create the Makefile
 1. run make
-1. open cwc.v and run
+1. open cwc.v with emacs with ProofGeneral to see `ccred` works (or check successful compilation with `coqc cwc.v`)
+1. open ccred_error.v with emacs with ProofGeneral (or by `coqc ccred_error.v`) to observe the above error